 However, in the case of an axion coupled to another scalar as in our dynamical PQ scale mechanism, this heavier axion can be produced in appreciable quantities.
-For example, from eq.~\ref{xiax}, we can deduce that with the initial field value $Y_i\approx 280$, an axion of mass $m_a \sim 1 \mbox{ eV}$ can reproduce the observed dark matter abundance.
-Crucially, in this mass regime, the axion begins oscillations before its QCD effect-induced mass reaches its zero-temperature value, so in order for the $\chi$ field to begin oscillations later than the axion, the $\chi$ must be much lighter, $m_\chi < 10^{-7}\, m_a$.
-With a choice of the coupling parameter of $F=0.1$, we can further deduce from eq.~\ref{xichixia} that the $\chi$ field has a relic abundance which is heavily suppressed, $\sim 10^{-6}$ times smaller than the (dark matter) axions.
+For example, from Eq.~\ref{xiax}, we can deduce that with the initial field value $Y_i\approx 280$, an axion of mass $m_a \sim 1 \mbox{ eV}$ can reproduce the observed dark matter abundance.
+Crucially, in this mass regime, the axion begins oscillations before its QCD effect-induced mass reaches its zero-temperature value, so we must have $m_\chi < 10^{-7}\, m_a$ in order for the $\chi$ field to begin oscillations later than the axion\footnote{In principle, it is not necessary for the axion to begin oscillations first, and a viable cosmology could result from a slightly heavier $\chi$.
+However, in this analysis, we rely on the analytical estimates in section~\ref{sec:estimates}, which assume the $\chi$ field begins oscillations later, and thus we do not make claims here for the opposite case.}.
+With a choice of the coupling parameter of $F=0.1$, we can further deduce from Eq.~\ref{xichixia} that the $\chi$ field has a relic abundance which is heavily suppressed, $\sim 10^{-6}$ times smaller than the (dark matter) axions.
 This set of parameters therefore results in a late-time cosmology which is very similar to a universe with cold dark matter (CDM) or standard axion dark matter.
 The important difference is that this axion has a mass which, without the dynamical PQ mechanism, would not produce a sufficiently high relic abundance to account for DM.

-So far, we have deduced the choices of parameters using the analytical formulae developed in section~\ref{sec:estimates}; see section~\ref{sec:paramdep} for a numerical analysis of these formulae.
+So far, we have deduced the choices of parameters using the analytical formulas developed in section~\ref{sec:estimates}; see section~\ref{sec:paramdep} for a numerical analysis of these formulas.
 A direct verification of the dynamics of a $m_a\sim 1 \mbox{ eV}$ axion presents numerical difficulties, in part because it requires integrating through a large amount of time (from before the QCD phase transition to after the axion oscillations settle into matter-like behavior); we therefore leave this verification for future work which would require more sophisticated numerical methods.